-Mark E. Schwarz, 44, is the Chairman, Chief Executive Officer, and Portfolio Manager of Newcastle Capital Management, L.P., a private investment management firm he founded in 1992 that is the general partner of Newcastle Partners, L.P.
+Mark E. Schwarz, 44, is the Chairman, Chief Executive Officer and Portfolio Manager of Newcastle Capital Management, L.P., a private investment management firm he founded in 1993 that is the general partner of Newcastle Partners, L.P.
 Mr. Schwarz was appointed Chairman of the Board of the Company in February 2004.
-Mr. Schwarz is also Chairman of the Board and Chief Executive Officer of Hallmark Financial Services, Inc., Chairman of the Board of Bell Industries, Inc., Chairman of the Board of New Century Equity Holdings Corp., director and Chief Executive Officer of Geoworks Corporation, and a director of Nashua Corporation, S L Industries, Inc., Web Financial Corporation, and privately-held Pinnacle Frames and Accents, Inc. From 1995 through 1999, he was also a Vice President of Sandera Capital Management and in 1998 and 1999 he was a director of Aydin Corporation.
+Mr. Schwarz is also Chairman of the Board and Chief Executive Officer of Hallmark Financial Services, Inc., Chairman of the Board of Bell Industries, Inc., Chairman of the Board of New Century Equity Holdings Corp., and a director of Nashua Corporation, S L Industries, Inc. and Web Financial Corporation.
 Mr. Schwarz was appointed a Director in December 2002 to fill a vacant Class I Board seat.